Roch Kereszty: Life

 Kereszty was born in Budapest on February 6, 1933.
 His mother was a high-school teacher and his father a decorated veteran.
 Neither were practicing Catholics; they struggled to maintain a stable marriage.

-Kereszty attended a school run by Cistercian priests from Zirc Abbey and entered the noviciate at a time when the abbey was suppressed by the Communist regime, making it necessary to hold classes in secret, and at great danger.
+Kereszty attended a school run by Cistercian priests from Zirc Abbey and entered the novitiate at a time when the abbey was suppressed by the Communist regime, making it necessary to hold classes in secret, and at great danger.
 Soon after the Hungarian uprising of 1956, he fled to Rome. where he continued his studies.
-He took solemn vows for Zirc as a refugee in Austria, with the abbot of Lilienfeld Abbey as a proxy on 18 September 1960.
+He took solemn vows for Zirc Abbey while a refugee in Austria, with the abbot of Lilienfeld Abbey as a proxy on 18 September 1960.
 Two weeks later, on 2 October 1960, he was ordained a priest by the bishop of St. Pölten, in his private chapel.

 Kereszty went to Rome for a doctorate in theology at the Pontifical Atheneum of St. Anselm, and then, in 1963 moved to the new monastery Hungarian Cistercians had founded in Dallas, Texas.
 There, he served as master of novices and a professor at the University of Dallas.
 Although he was soon recalled from the university by his abbot and assigned to teach at the prep school, he later returned to the university and served there as a professor for decades.
 He was university chaplain for several semesters.
 In addition to his academic work, throughout his priestly life he was a sought-after spiritual director and confessor to laity and priests alike.

 Kereszty died in Dallas on December 14, 2022, at the age of 89.